Meal planning can be overwhelming and meal planning on a budget might sound impossible. Just the sound of it used to make me cringe.

 For me, saving time is the best part of meal planning.
 Shopping online has saved me so much time.
 It cuts my weekly shopping time in half.

-I suggest you get an extra freezer or refrigerator.
+I suggest you get an extra freezer or refrigerator if you have a large family.
 That way you can store food or freeze it until you need it.

 While you are doing your grocery list for the week, you can use some of the grocery apps to see if you can save money on the ingredients.